7/11/2024

 Chief Executive Officer

 Yeah.
 Thank you, Marie.
-And then we have a number of questions here from Louisa from from Kempen.
+And then we have a number of questions here from Louisa from Kelton.
 And the first one goes like this regarding the dose optimization cohort.
 So that's the 450 microgram cohort that we have just announced the enrollment of.
-Could you remind us how many patients are in that cohort?
-And when can we expect data from that cohort?
-And whether you whether you will share such data at all?
-So, Sumit, maybe you can give us a little bit of background.
-Why are we doing this?
-What are the analysis that we are going to take?
-Because we're not going to look at clinical efficacy to the same extent as we are doing for the main story, but more look into dose characterization.
+Could you remind us how many patients are in that cohort and when can we expect data from that cohort and whether you will share such data at all?
+So Sumit, maybe you can give us a little bit of background why we're doing this, what are the analysis that we are going to take, because we're not going to look at clinical efficacy to the same extent as we are doing for the main study, but more look into dose characterization.

 speaker